-Now that we’ve explored the drivers of The Great Resignation, let’s explore some ways companies can prepare for potentially higher employee turnover this year.
+Now that we’ve explored some of the drivers of The Great Resignation, let’s examine some ways companies can prepare for potentially higher employee turnover this year.

-Preparing for “The Great Resignation” and an historically competitive hiring market
+Preparing for “The Great Resignation” and a historically competitive hiring market

-In the midst of these concerns, there is still good news for employers: there are key ways to prepare for employee resignations and get a head start on a great hiring plan.
-There are thousands of amazing candidates on the market with the power to transform your team and your business.
+In the midst of these concerns, there is still good news for employers: there are several ways to prepare for an uptick in employee resignations and get a head start on a great hiring plan.
+There are thousands of amazing candidates on the market who have the power to transform your team and your business.
 Here’s how you can set your company apart.

 Offer flexible work options

-Flexibility, including remote and hybrid work options, is among the most important things to candidates on the market this year.
+Flexibility, including remote and hybrid work options, is among the most important things to candidates on the market right now.